 What would happen to the code in Listing 16-4 where the main thread called drop if we use a move closure?
 Would move fix that case?
-Nope, we get a different error, because what Listing 16-4 is trying to do isn’t allowed for a different reason!
-If we add move to the closure, we’d move v into the closure’s environment, and we could no longer call drop on it in the main thread.
+Unfortunately, no; we would get a different error because what Listing 16-4 is trying to do isn’t allowed for a different reason.
+If we add move to the closure, we would move v into the closure’s environment, and we could no longer call drop on it in the main thread.
 We would get this compiler error instead:

 error[E0382]: use of moved value: `v`

--->
+--> src/main.rs:10:10

 |